 This post may contain affiliate links to products.
 As an affiliate, I earn money from qualifying purchases.
 Please read my full disclosure here.

 Finances.
-That word, along with the “b” word (budget, girls), can strike fear in our hearts.
-The truth is, though, that it’s not all that complicated to get control of your finances.
-It’s difficult, yes, but not complicated.
+That word, along with the “b” word (budget), can strike fear in our hearts.
+While budgeting is a difficult thing to adjust to, it’s not super complicated.

 I’ve talked before about how I never wanted to go to college and all I ever wanted to do was be a wife and mama.
 I wanted to be able to stay home with my children.
 About ten years ago, God began the work to bring me home.
 Actually, I am sure the work began long before then.
-The challenging part began ten years ago, though, because we had to get control of our finances in order for that to become a reality.
+The challenging part began years ago (back in 2007) because we had to get control of our finances in order for that to become a reality.

 Our 2-year plan to get control of our finances